SkiBoard/manager.io/README.md

-# Unofficial Manager Server container
+# Unofficial Manager.io Server container for easy setup of latest free manager.io Accounting Software

 An unofficial community container for [Manager Server](https://www.manager.io/server-edition), built from the official Linux release and packaged with headless Chromium so Manager's PDF and email-attachment features work out of the box.